fsepy/zone_model_1/fds/sta_experiment/README.md

 ## experiment_1.psm

-Reference test, no CLT.
+Matches the experiment 1 from the STA test data.

 ## experiment_2.psm

-Matches the Experiment 1 from the STA test data.
+Matches the experiment 2 and 3 from the STA test data.

-## experiment_2.psm

-Todo